Having multiple dental practice locations can be a big responsibility. You’re always mindful about the performance of each location.

 Running a budget-conscious campaign begins with keyword targeting.
 What’s the goal of your keywords?

-To reach potential dental patients who reside within 20 minutes of your practice.
+To reach potential dental patients who reside within commuting distance of your practice.

 No different from the local approach you take to choose keywords, your ad copy should also be localized.
 For example, here is what your ad might look like for your Ilchester location: